Numerical integration: History

-For the proof of the results Archimedes used the Method of exhaustion of Eudoxus.
+To prove the results, Archimedes used the method of exhaustion of Eudoxus.

 In medieval Europe the quadrature meant calculation of area by any method.
-More often the Method of indivisibles was used; it was less rigorous, but more simple and powerful.
+More often the method of indivisibles was used; it was less rigorous, but more simple and powerful.
 With its help Galileo Galilei and Gilles de Roberval found the area of a cycloid arch, Grégoire de Saint-Vincent investigated the area under a hyperbola (Opus Geometricum, 1647), and Alphonse Antonio de Sarasa, de Saint-Vincent's pupil and commentator, noted the relation of this area to logarithms.

 John Wallis algebrised this method: he wrote in his Arithmetica Infinitorum (1656) series that we now call the definite integral, and he calculated their values.
 Isaac Barrow and James Gregory made further progress: quadratures for some algebraic curves and spirals.
-Christiaan Huygens successfully performed a quadrature of some Solids of revolution.
+Christiaan Huygens successfully performed a quadrature of some solids of revolution.

 The quadrature of the hyperbola by Saint-Vincent and de Sarasa provided a new function, the natural logarithm, of critical importance.

 With the invention of integral calculus came a universal method for area calculation.
-In response, the term quadrature has become traditional, and instead the modern phrase "computation of a univariate definite integral" is more common.
+In response, the term "quadrature" has become traditional, and instead the modern phrase "computation of a univariate definite integral" is more common.

 Methods for one-dimensional integrals

+A quadrature rule is an approximation of the definite integral of a function, usually stated as a weighted sum of function values at specified points within the domain of integration.

 Numerical integration methods can generally be described as combining evaluations of the integrand to get an approximation to the integral.
 The integrand is evaluated at a finite set of points called integration points and a weighted sum of these values is used to approximate the integral.
 The integration points and weights depend on the specific method used and the accuracy required from the approximation.

 An important part of the analysis of any numerical integration method is to study the behavior of the approximation error as a function of the number of integrand evaluations.
 A method that yields a small error for a small number of evaluations is usually considered superior.
-Reducing the number of evaluations of the integrand reduces the number of arithmetic operations involved, and therefore reduces the total round-off error.
+Reducing the number of evaluations of the integrand reduces the number of arithmetic operations involved, and therefore reduces the total error.
 Also, each evaluation takes time, and the integrand may be arbitrarily complicated.

+Quadrature rules based on step functions

-A 'brute force' kind of numerical integration can be done, if the integrand is reasonably well-behaved (i.e. piecewise continuous and of bounded variation), by evaluating the integrand with very small increments.
+A "brute force" kind of numerical integration can be done, if the integrand is reasonably well-behaved (i.e. piecewise continuous and of bounded variation), by evaluating the integrand with very small increments.